Command Line Interface and Locking User Directory

 another instance of NetBeans is trying to read it.

-Repair action: Release your socket, delete the file and wait
+Repair action: Release your socket, delete the file and wait random amount of ms as in previous case.

 - Port read from file, but cannot connect to it.
 Can happen